elzed/guessing-game/README.md

 One function asks question and receives response and tracks whether response was correct.

 Another function displays images related to correct answers.

+Works most nicely in Firefox.
+Second choice is Chrome, then Safari.